Targeting SWI/SNF-related chromatin remodelling defects in solid tumours

 Research Proposal

-I therefore propose to identify and understand synthetic lethal vulnerabilities associated with two selected SWI/SNF defects of unmet need (PBRM1 and SMARCB1), and to further study how the latter can be exploited to stimulate the anti-tumour immune response.
+I therefore propose to identify and understand synthetic lethal vulnerabilities associated with two selected SWI/SNF defects of unmet need (PBRM1 and SMARCB1).
+Additionally, I will study how these vulnerabilities can be exploited to stimulate the anti-tumour immune response.

 Methodology